mtripg6666tdr/misskey-docker-image/README.md

 Now it should work then.

 ## Copyright
-The build script was originally written by [minetaro12](https://github.com/minetaro12) and sitributed under MIT License.
+The build script was originally written by [minetaro12](https://github.com/minetaro12) and distributed under MIT License.
 Thank you for the original author, minetaro12, and all contributors.